andrewletten/rescomp/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-*Disclaimer: `rescomp` is still in the very early stages of development, with functions, arguments and workflows still liable to change with high frequency.
-I have made the repository public in its immature state primarily for ease of sharing with friends, collaborators and students during development.
-Please use with caution and perform your own sanity checks!
+*Disclaimer: `rescomp` is still in the early stages of development.
+Please use with caution and perform your own sanity checks.
 Feedback and pull requests very welcome.*

-The goal of the R package `rescomp` is to simplify the process of defining, simulating and visualizing the output of ODE models of ecological consumer-resource interactions.
+`rescomp` is an R package that supports the definition, simulation and visualization of ODE models of ecological consumer-resource interactions.
 In essence, it is a consumer-resource modelling focused interface to the excellent `deSolve` package.

 ## Installation